jfhbrook/susitna/adrs/013-if-then-else.md

 Note that these forms don't support line numbers for `goto`.
 That decision will be made in the future, when `goto` is existing functionality.

-Also not supported are an unterminated short if, as in MSX BASIC:
+Also not supported are an unterminated short if, as in MSX BASIC and BBC BASIC:

 ```basic
 if <condition> then <instructions>
 ```

-and a long if supporting "then" instructions on the first line, which is not supported by MSX BASIC *nor* BBC BASIC:
+and a long if supporting "then" instructions on the first line, which is not supported by MSX BASIC nor BBC BASIC:

 ```basic
 <line_no> if <condition> then <instructions>